Energy Transport Among Highly-Polarized Atoms: Modeling

-In order to understand the dynamics of energy transport in the manifold, it is important to have a good estimate of the Rydberg density.
-We measure our density using the simple set of few-body F\"orster interactions studied in~\cite{liu_time_2020}.
+In order to model the energy transport in the manifold, an estimate of the Rydberg density is needed.
+We estimate the density using the simple set of few-body dipole-dipole interactions studied in~\cite{liu_TimeDependenceFewBody_2020}.
 We tune our 1265~nm laser to excite Rydberg atoms to the 36$p_{3/2,|m_j|=1/2}$ state in an electric field with no resonant interactions.
-We then quench into resonance, and the 36$s$ state is populated via a two-body interaction at 3.29~V/cm or a three-body interaction at 3.52~V/cm.
-We measure the population fraction in the 36$s$ state as a function of interaction time over 1~$\mu$s in 10~ns increments, while interleaving the two resonant electric fields.
+We quench into resonance, and the 36$s$ state is populated via a two-body interaction at 3.29~V/cm or a three-body interaction at 3.52~V/cm.
+We measure the 36$s$ state population as a function of interaction time over 1~$\mu$s in 10~ns increments, while interleaving the two resonant electric fields.
 The diameter of the excitation beam is measured using a knife-edge.

-We then simulate the time evolution of the 36$s$ state fraction by numerically solving the Schr\"odinger equation in a cylindrical volume with the measured diameter.
-The only free parameters in the simulation are the density of the Rydberg atoms and an overall scale factor.
-The simulations are compared to the data and the simulated density with the smallest chi-squared value selected as the best fit.
-Since the two- and three-body F\"orster interactions scale differently with density, the fit is tightly constrained and yields a close match only for a small range of densities.
-Our measured Rydberg density is $(4\pm 2)\times 10^9$~cm$^{-3}$, or an average interatomic spacing of about 6~$\mu$m.
-We have only performed this procedure for the density used in this experiment, yielding a single-point calibration.
-We are currently developing a full calibration along these lines, using a wider range of densities.
+We simulate the time evolution of the 36$s$ state fraction by numerically solving the Schr\"odinger equation in a cylindrical volume with the measured diameter.
+The only free parameters in the simulation are the density of the Rydberg atoms, the dipole blockade radius, and an overall scale factor.
+The simulations are compared to the data and the simulated density with the smallest chi-squared value is selected as the best fit.
+Since the two- and three-body dipole-dipole interactions scale differently with density, the fit is constrained and yields a relatively small range of densities.
+We estimate the Rydberg density to be $(4\pm 2)\times 10^9$~cm$^{-3}$, or an average interatomic spacing of about 6~$\mu$m.